For more on my philosophy on Evil, here are some articles:

 Inter-subjective morality, which means that morality is largely determined by one's local society or community (nowadays it can be applied to online groups too).

 I'm not absolutely certain about which variant of morality is the most correct one, but I do think that there are common components that are more obvious than others.
 And no, I do not refer to having an evil laugh, which is absurd and cliché.
+Those who think that is a good enough evidence for true evil might as well be deep in Plato's cave.

 I found out that in order to be regarded as a villain, both in fiction and in real life, one must commit crimes, or at least, consider doing so as a likely possibility.
 I enjoy the idea of "taking over the world," but I would not overthrow legitimate governments just to do so, right?
+So, in a way, evil can be seen as a breach of legitimacy.
+And while breaching legitimate law is evil, some cases may deserve that the law will be broken in the name of good.

-And that is exactly why people who tend to be more evil, AKA, tend to defy good law, are deceptive and lie below the radar.
 After all, no one wants to get caught and have their reputation ruined, or at least, be condemned for good by society!
 It's for that reason, as to why I don't like deceiving anyone, as I have no desire to be evil, or even be tempted to become evil.
+It's simply not worth it.

 The internet is full of scammers, and this comes from someone who is online almost entirely.
 It's easier online to hide your true intentions and pretend to be someone you're not.
-In a way, those who tend to be more evil have much more interest in deceiving the external world, not because they necessarily do anything wrong, but because they may be wise enough to understand that evading authenticity can save them from public condemnation and humiliation.
-That is the wonder of having a nickname or a false identity; it makes it harder to trace activities back to you.
+In a way, those who tend to be more evil have much more interest in deceiving the external world.
+It isn't because they necessarily do anything wrong, but because they may be wise enough to understand that evading authenticity can save them from public condemnation and humiliation.

 As a result, some of us would not care much about morality, about justice, about equality, and would mainly, if not only, seek to satisfy their own ego, above that of others.
 Maybe the ego is the ultimate source of human evil, assuming other beings are not necessarily as evil as we, as a species, or capable of being.